-We talked to Getaneh Shambel (FCCA), CEO and Founder of Kedame Gebeya(KG) about creating a market for the market less society, and he had the following to say:-
+Getaneh Shambel (FCCA), CEO and Founder of Kedame Gebeya(KG) tells us about creating a market for the market-less society.

 First of all, how are you and your family doing in these COVID-19 times?